 - 100 sound and motion combinations

-This is a genuine robot dog, rather than simply a fluffy toy that moves, and is one that comes with a great range of features and functions.
+This is a genuine robot dog, rather than simply a fluffy toy that moves, and is one that comes with a great range of features and functions which is why its on our list of best robot dogs.
 First, it looks futuristic – and it looks like a robot as you’d imagine one – and it also does some pretty cool things.
-Also, it’s USB rechargeable, which is unique on this list.
+Also, it’s USB rechargeable, which is unique on this list as its sometimes hard work looking for AAA batteries.
 This one comes with a remote control that can instruct the dog from as many as 35 feet away, and it also comes with some educational features, including a number and letter teaching system (it’s suitable for 2 years and older).

 It can dance and sing, is multilingual (to the tune of 26 languages!) and can even fart on command!
 This is a pretty advanced robot toy that will entertain the kids, and that can also be played with by all the family.
 Is it worth the money?
 Well, you get change from £50 for this one, and many more features than you do with most of the others on the list, and gets entirely positive reviews from buyers, so we can only say yes, this is definitely one for the shortlist.

 - Proper robot dog

 - 2 years and older

 That’s our list of robot dogs complete, so which robot puppy toy is for you?
 Before we go on to give you our verdict, a little more about what you need to look for in robotic dogs.

 The decision of the best robot dog comes down to this: do you want a fluffy toy that dances and wags its tail, that your little girl will enjoy?
 Or do you want a proper robot dog, that has many functions, that is educational and that all the family can have fun and learn with?
 If the former, then you have the pick of a few – and we reckon the Fur-Real Ricky Plush Puppy Toy is the pick of the bunch being the most versatile and outwardly unisex of them all, even if it is the most expensive of its kind.